Treatment for exophthalmos (bulging eyes) largely depends on what is causing the problem.

 If you have thyroid eye disease, your driving ability may be affected.

-The GOV.UK website provides information and advice on how to tell the DVLA that you have stopped driving or need to stop.
+GOV.UK provides information and advice on how to tell the DVLA that you've stopped driving or need to stop.